mrhanti/coding-task/README.md

 - left columns displays the "All vendor partners" item and a list of circles below it
 - selecting "All vendor partners" loads a list of all vendors (from the /vendors endpoint) in the middle column
   - ticking the checkbox next to a vendor's name adds them to a list of individual vendors
-  - clicking on the "Select all your vendor partners" sets the `all_vendors` flag to true and greys out all the vendors on the list
 - selecting a circle on in the left column loads a list of vendors who belong to that circle into the middle column
   - ticking the checkbox next to a vendor's name adds them to a list of individual vendors
   - clicking on the "Select entire circle" adds its id to the `circles` list
-  - clicking on the "Select all individually" link adds all vendors from the circle to the `vendors` list
 - right columns shows the summary